-When our community programs for social and physical activities were temporarily on hold, our Community Wellbeing and Alwyndor Community Connections teams initiated a raft of new practices which aimed at keeping our residents connected and active while staying safe at home.
+When our community programs for social and physical activities were temporarily on hold, our Community Wellbeing team initiated a raft of new practices which aimed at keeping our residents connected and active while staying safe at home.

-Each fortnight, more than 800 residents received activity packs, which were delivered to their door, by Council staff and volunteers.
+Each fortnight, 550 residents received activity packs, which were delivered to their door, by Council staff and volunteers.